zydou/arti/crates/arti/README.md

 [in the Arti repository](https://gitlab.torproject.org/tpo/core/arti/-/blob/main/crates/arti/src/arti-example-config.toml)).
 That example config file documents the configuration options.

-More detailed information about for the individual fields is available in the documentation for the Rust APIs [`ApplicationConfigBuilder`] and [`TorClientConfigBuilder`](arti_client::config::TorClientConfigBuilder).
+More detailed information about the individual fields is available in the documentation for the Rust APIs [`ApplicationConfigBuilder`] and [`TorClientConfigBuilder`](arti_client::config::TorClientConfigBuilder).